-The table below sets forth information as to the shares of voting securities beneficially owned as of June 3, 2005, by each person known by us to be the beneficial owners of more than 5% of any class of our voting securities.
+The table below sets forth information as to the shares of voting securities beneficially owned as of June 2, 2006, by each person known by us to be the beneficial owners of more than 5% of any class of our voting securities.

-Amount and Percent Title Nature of Of Name of Beneficial Owner Of Class Ownership Class (1) Rutabaga Capital Management (2) Common 5,033,014 (2) 12.0%
+Name of Beneficial Owner Title Of Class Amount and Nature of Ownership Percent Of Class (1) Rutabaga Capital Management (2) Common 5,707,072 12.60% Pictet (London) Limited (3) Common 4,467,360 9.86

-(1) In computing the number of shares and the percentage of outstanding Common Stock "beneficially owned" by a person, the calculations are based upon 41,805,267 shares of Common Stock issued and outstanding on June 3, 2005 (excluding 988,000 Treasury Shares), plus the number of shares of Common Stock which such person has the right to acquire beneficial ownership of within 60 days.
-Beneficial ownership by our stockholders has been determined in accordance with the rules promulgated under Section 13(d) of the Exchange Act.

-(2) This beneficial ownership amount is according to the Schedule 13F-HR, filed with the Securities and Exchange Commission, on May 11, 2005, and according to discussions with Rutabaga Management, which provides that Rutabaga Capital Management, an investment advisor, has sole voting power over 2,168,700 shares and shared voting power over 2,864,314 shares, and has sole dispositive power over all of these shares.
-The address of Rutabaga Capital Management is: 64 Broad Street, 3rd Floor, Boston, MA 02109.
+- (1) In computing the number of shares and the percentage of outstanding Common Stock "beneficially owned" by a person, the calculations are based upon 45,321,400 shares of Common Stock issued and outstanding on June 2, 2006 (excluding 988,000 Treasury Shares), plus the number of shares of Common Stock which such person has the right to acquire beneficial ownership of within 60 days.
+Beneficial ownership by our stockholders has been determined in accordance with the rules promulgated under Section 13(d) of the Exchange Act. - (2) This beneficial ownership amount is according to the Schedule 13F-HR, filed with the Securities and Exchange Commission ("SEC"), on April 27, 2006, which provides that Rutabaga Capital Management, an investment advisor, has sole voting power and sole dispositive power over all of these shares.
+The address of Rutabaga Capital Management is: 64 Broad Street, 3rd Floor, Boston, MA 02109. - (3) This beneficial ownership amount is according to the Schedule 13F-HR filed with the SEC, on May 9, 2006, which provides that Pictet Asset Management, Ltd. and its parent Pictet (London) Limited, two non-U.S. investment funds have sole voting and dispositive power over all of these shares.
+The address of Pictet (London) Limited is: Tower 42